prokoudine/ardour-manual-sphinx/source/interface/main-menu/index.rst

-Main Menu
+Main menu
 =========

-The Main Menu allows the user to interact with Ardour and may appear daunting at first.
+The main menu allows the user to interact with Ardour and may appear daunting at first.
 Below is a reference of all the menus and submenus.

 Most of these menus, and probably all of the most used ones, have keyboard shortcuts to make using them easier and faster.
-A summary of these shortcuts can be found on the `Defaults Keyboard Bindings <@@default-shortcuts>`__ page, and every menu in Ardour can be reassigned to an user defined key binding, or used via `OSC <@@controlling-ardour-with-osc>`__ with a control surface.
+A summary of these shortcuts can be found on the :ref:`Default keyboard bindings <default_keyboard_bindings>` page, and every menu in Ardour can be reassigned to an user defined key binding, or used via :ref:`OSC <open_sound_control>` with a control surface.

-Some menu items placement may depend on the OS, e.g. the "About" window may not be in the Help menu on Mac systems.
+Some menu items placement may depend on the OS, e.g. the **About** window may not be in the **Help** menu on Mac systems.

 .. toctree::
    :maxdepth: 1